ManonLef/validated-form/resources-and-notes/notes.md

   ## 2023-04-27
   - validation upon submit makes no sense since the form will not submit when invalid.
 Another option would be on click, but I'll first read through [this article](https://daverupert.com/2017/11/happier-html5-forms/) I found on this to see if it gives me new insights.
   - the assignment tells you to do all validation through JS.
 I was looking into email for this but then came across [this regex generator](https://www.html5pattern.com/Emails) site for it that tells you not to use a pattern for email, so I'll leave that to the built-in html type email for now. (note: that site is not very accurate, check postal code for The Netherlands for example which accepts SS etc.)

+  ## 2023-05-01
+  - validation is a bit better on blur.
+  - might want to change the behaviour to return to default class on input for outline/border (remove red box) and error text (back to black unless valid)